Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 - **ID**: A proposal would require a unique identifier, to distinguish it from others in a pool of proposals.
 - **Title**: A proposal must have a definite name.
 This will be referred to as its title.
 - **Link**: Surely all the information regarding the proposal cannot just be stored in our contract as bytes, no, we would exceed the number of bytes that can be published to consensus.
-Therefore, we would have a link to an external source where a more detailed explanation would be found such as GitHub Readme.md or a google doc.
+Therefore, we would have a link to an external source where a more detailed explanation would be found such as GitHub Readme.md or a Google Doc.
 - **Description**: Okay we can't store overly large amounts of bytes in our contract, but we can have a brief one-sentence or two-sentence description of the proposal.
 This would enable users to quickly identify proposals they may be interested in finding more information about vis the proposal link.
 - **Owner**: Books have authors and every invention has an inventor, nothing comes by chance, and the same applies to proposals.
 - **Deadline**: This is a predefined period set by the origin/ Admin Deployer for all proposals to handle interactions.